About USC Gould

 699 Exposition Blvd.
 Los Angeles, CA 90089-0074 USA Room: 322

-Elizabeth Ann Carroll is the director of Legal Writing and Advocacy at USC Law.
-Prior to being named director of the program, Professor Carroll taught Legal Writing and Advocacy at USC as an adjunct professor from 2009-2012.
-She ws appointed Associate Vice Dean for Curriculum in 2016.
+Elizabeth Ann Carroll is the director of Legal Writing and Advocacy at USC Gould School of Law.
+Prior to being named director of the program, Carroll taught Legal Writing and Advocacy at USC as an adjunct professor from 2009-2012.
+She was appointed associate vice dean for curriculum in 2016 and then vice dean for curriculum in 2018.

 While teaching at USC, she also served as a staff attorney assigned to United States Magistrate Judge Jay Gandhi.
 Before that, she was a law clerk for United States Magistrate Judge Carolyn Turchin from 2005-2008.
 During her time at the U.S. District Court, she developed an expertise in federal habeas corpus, civil rights, and Social Security appeals.

-She received her B.S. in psychology with highest honors from the University of California, Davis.
-She received her J.D. from Boalt Hall School of Law at the University of California, Berkeley.
+She received her BS in Psychology with highest honors from the UC Davis.
+She received her JD from Boalt Hall School of Law at UC Berkeley.

 FACULTY IN THE NEWS